Subscribe to updates

 Service Level Performance Reporting

-Adult Care and Public Health Scrutiny Committee Work Programme
+Adult Care & Public Health Scrutiny Committee Work Programme

-The committee reviewed its forward work programme.
-Members requested that a report on alternatives to the Mental Health and Wellbeing Community Investment Fund and the implications of its funding withdrawal be added to the programme.
-The committee also noted that it was Hannah Colclough, Scrutiny Officer's, last meeting with them.
+Finally, the committee reviewed its forward work programme.
+Members requested that a report on alternatives to the Mental Health and Wellbeing Community Investment Fund, and the implications of its funding withdrawal, be added to the programme.
+The committee agreed to the proposed work programme.
+Hannah Colclough, the Scrutiny Officer, was thanked for her work as this was her last meeting with the committee.

 Topics